 - 3.2.2.6.3.
 The vehicle shall be driven according to Annex 4a, or in case of special gear shifting strategy, according to the manufacturer's instructions, as incorporated in the drivers' handbook of production vehicles and indicated by a technical gear shift instrument (for drivers' information).
 For these vehicles the gear shifting points prescribed in Annex 4a are not applied.
 For the pattern of the operating curve the description according to paragraph 6.1.3. of Annex 4a shall apply. - 3.2.2.6.4.
 The exhaust gases shall be analysed according to Annex 4a. - 3.2.2.7.
 The test results shall be compared to the limits prescribed in paragraph 5.3.1.4. of this Regulation and the average emission of each pollutant in grams per kilometre for Condition A shall be calculated (M{1i}).
-In the case of testing according to paragraph 3.2.2.6.2.1., (M{1i}) is simply the result of the single combined cycle run.

-In the case of testing according to paragraph 3.2.2.6.2.2., the test result of each combined cycle run M{1ia} , multiplied by the appropriate deterioration and K_i factors, shall be less than the limits prescribed in paragraph 5.3.1.4. of this Regulation.
-For the purposes of the calculation in paragraph 3.2.4., M{1i} shall be defined as:
+In the case of testing according to paragraph 3.2.2.6.2.1. of this annex, (M{1i}) is simply the result of the single combined cycle run.

-$$M{1i} = \frac{1}{N} \sum{a=1}^{N} M{1ia}$$
+In the case of testing according to paragraph 3.2.2.6.2.2. of this annex, the test result of each combined cycle run M{1ia} , multiplied by the appropriate deterioration and K_i factors, shall be less than the limits prescribed in paragraph 5.3.1.4. of this Regulation.
+For the purposes of the calculation in paragraph 3.2.4. of this annex, M{1i} shall be defined as:

-i : pollutanta: cycle
+$$\mathbf{M}{1i} = \frac{1}{N} \sum{a=1}^{N} \mathbf{M}{1ia}$$ i: pollutanta: cycle